yiyangphd/yiyangphd.github.io/aboutme.md

 title: About
 ---

-My research focuses on variable selection methods for high-dimensional data using knockoff statistics and Bayesian hierarchical models.
-I have developed a number of statistical methods to identify risk variants for human diseases in genetic datasets with complex hierarchical and correlation structures.
+I received my PhD and MS in Biostatistics from the University of Minnesota and my BS in Management Information Systems from Chu Kochen Honors College, Zhejiang University.
+Prior to joining CityU, I served as a postdoctoral research scientist in the Department of Biostatistics at Columbia University under the supervision of Professor Iuliana Ionita-Laza.
+My research focuses on variable selection methods for high-dimensional data using knockoff statistics, statistical machine learning, and Bayesian hierarchical models.
+I have developed a number of statistical methods to identify risk variants for human diseases in genetic data with complex hierarchical and correlation structures.
 I also worked as the principal statistician on several collaborative projects with physician researchers.
-My research interests include high-dimensional variable selection, statistical genetics, knockoff statistics, and Bayesian hierarchical models.
+My research interests include statistical genetics, statistical machine learning, knockoff statistics, and Bayesian statistics.

 ### Research Interests

 - Statistical genetics
-- Genome-wide association studies
+- Statistical machine learning
 - Knockoff statistics
-- Bayesian hierarchical models
+- Bayesian statistics

 ### Education